coolmaksat/hvpapp/README.md

 	vcftools --vcf input_file.vcf --recode --max-maf 0.01 --out filtered

-c) Run **phenomenet-vp** on the output file *filtered.recode.vcf* generated from the command above.
+c) Run **PVP** on the output file *filtered.recode.vcf* generated from the command above.

-# Mendelian Synthetic Exomes
+# PVP 1.0

-Our prepared set of synthetic exomes filtered by MAF < 1% are available [here](http://www.bio2vec.net/pvp/deepPVP/clinvar/raw_exomes/).
-This directory contains VCF-format synthetic exomes.
-The file `patho.txt` contains a list of pathogenic ClinVar variants used to create the synthetic exomes (with their OMIM IDs).
-The i-th variant in `patho.txt` is used to create `var_i.vcf` synthetic exome.
+The original random-forest-based PVP tool is available to download [here](https://github.com/bio-ontology-research-group/phenomenet-vp/releases/download/v1.0/phenomenet-vp-1.0.zip) along with its required data files [here](http://bio2vec.net/pvp/data-v1.0.tar.gz).
+The prepared set of exomes and genomes used for the analysis and results are provided [here](http://bio2vec.net/pvp/pvp-1.0/).

-Results files are available for [here](http://www.bio2vec.net/pvp/deepPVP/clinvar/) using DeepPVP, CADD, DANN, GWAVA, and Genomiser.
+# DeepPVP

-# Digenic Synthetic Genomes
+The updated neural-network model, DeepPVP is available to download [here](https://github.com/bio-ontology-research-group/phenomenet-vp/releases/download/v2.0/phenomenet-vp-2.0.zip) along with its required data files [here](http://bio2vec.net/pvp/data-v2.0.tar.gz).
+The prepared set of exomes used for the analysis and comparative results are provided [here](http://bio2vec.net/pvp/deepPVP/clinvar/).
+The comparison with PVP is based on PVP-1.1 available [here](https://github.com/bio-ontology-research-group/phenomenet-vp/releases/download/v1.1/phenomenet-vp-1.1.zip) along with its required data files [here](http://bio2vec.net/pvp/data-v1.1.tar.gz).

-Our prepared set of synthetic genomes are available for [di-allelic](http://www.bio2vec.net/pvp/deepPVP/dida/raw_genomes/di) samples, and [tri-allelic](http://www.bio2vec.net/pvp/deepPVP/dida/raw_genomes/tri) samples.
-This directory contains VCF-format synthetic genomes created by appending either di-allelic or tri-allelic variants from the DIgenic diseases DAtabase (DIDA).
-The files `di_vars.txt` list the variants used to create the synthetic genomes for di-alellic samples.
-The i-th variants in `di_vars.txt` are used to create `var_i.vcf` synthetic genome in di-allelic samples.
-Similarly, for the tri-allelic samples,  the files `tri_vars.txt`list their respective tri-allelic variants.
+# OligoPVP

-Results files are available for [here](http://www.bio2vec.net/pvp/deepPVP/dida/) using DeepPVP, CADD, DANN, GWAVA, and Genomiser.
+OligoPVP is provided as part of DeepPVP tool using the parameters --digenic and --trigenic for ranking candidate disease-causing variant pairs and triples.
+Our prepared set of synthetic genomes digenic combinations are available [here](http://bio2vec.net/pvp/deepPVP/dida/) using data from the DIgenic diseases DAtabase (DIDA).
+The comparitive results with other methods are also provided.

 # Contact